 The department is to issue a statement in which it ranks a sufficient number of applicants, and provides a justification for the ranking.
 Applicants who have not previously studied on a third-cycle programme are to take precedence over applicants with a completed third-cycle programme up to a doctoral degree in a related subject.
-The Research Programmes Board at the Faculties of Humanities and Theology annually establishes additional guidelines on the structure of these statements.
+The board for third-cycle studies at the Joint Faculties of Humanities and Theology annually establishes additional guidelines on the structure of these statements.

 The department is to make sure that the applicants receive the proposed ranking, and have the opportunity to object to it within two weeks.
-The ranking and any objections made by the applicants, as well as possible comments from the department, are to be submitted to the Research Programmes Board, which prepares the pro-dean's decision on admission and appointment to a doctoral position.
-Through the office of the Faculties of Humanities and Theology, all applicants are to be informed within seven days of the decision on admissions/student finance.
+The ranking and any objections made by the applicants, as well as possible comments from the department, are to be submitted to the board for third-cycle studies, which prepares the dean's decision on admission and normally also on appointment to a doctoral position.
+Through the office of the Joint Faculties of Humanities and Theology, all applicants are to be informed within seven days of the decision on admissions/doctoral position.
 Decisions on admission and appointment to doctoral positions cannot be appealed.
+8

-When admitting applicants with alternative funding to third-cycle programmes, the Research Programmes Board is responsible for conducting a thorough review of that funding.
+When admitting applicants with alternative funding to third-cycle programmes, the board for third-cycle studies is responsible for conducting a thorough review of that funding.
 To facilitate the quality assessment, admissions with alternative funding is generally to take place at the same time as the general admissions to advertised doctoral positions.
-Only applicants who are ranked highly according to all criteria can be admitted with alternative financing.
+Only applicants who are ranked highly according to all criteria can be admitted with alternative funding.